 Of course not, many of us did.

-For the most part it hasn’t really seemed to have mattered too much or done irreparable harm largely because historically the written word has been the primary currency of education in schools.
-Throughout the ages students have been taught to read, remember and repeat and the demonstration of learning has mostly been done through the written word.
+Historically the written word has been the primary currency of education in schools.
+Throughout the ages students have been taught to read, remember and repeat.
+The demonstration of learning has mostly been done through the written word.
 In the past, in many cases, success at school and at work has mostly required fluency with the written word.

-Whilst that still is and will always remain vitally important we all know it isn’t enough.
-Our inablity to speak with confidence, sincerity and passion does little to help us to connect with each other in such a disconnected world.
+Whilst that still is and will always remain vitally important, we all know it isn’t enough.
+Our inablity to speak with confidence is not helpful in such a disconnected world.

 The world has changed